joe0x5a/Logging/Windows.md

-## File Audit Access Using Security Templates
+## Audit File Access
+Audit locations which are known to be abused